jasminaorlowska/Game-of-life/README.md

 to compile run : gcc  -DWIERSZE=22 -DKOLUMNY=80 main.c -o main
-to change the size of a board f.ex to 25 rows and 100 columns run: gcc  -DWIERSZE=25 -DKOLUMNY=100 main.c -o main exemplary inputs and outputs can be found in in.out folder
+to change the size of a board f.ex to 25 rows and 100 columns run: gcc  -DWIERSZE=25 -DKOLUMNY=100 main.c -o main Sample input and output files can be found in in.out folder